StuartEXR/test_technique_backend/README.md

 # Exxact Robotics - Backend Python Developer Test 🛠
 Hi!
 We're glad you want to join Exxact Robotics!
 We've designed this test so that you can show us how you think about a problem and how you implement its solution.
-We'll discuss about it during our next meeting.
+We'll discuss it during our next meeting.

 ## Project
 Paris Region wants to have a web application to track the investments it makes for its high schools buildings.
 They provided you the dataset.json files containing the existing investments.

 # Stage 1: REST API

-This is the heart of the test and is designed to allow you to be able to show the full range of your abilities.
+This is the heart of the test and is designed to allow you to be able to give us a good glimpse of your abilities.
 We are looking for a Python developer that is able to step up as the platform architect as the projects are adopted by the various groups within the company.

-For the backend, we would like you to write a REST API to retrieve the investment data:
+For the backend, we would like you to write REST APIs to retrieve the investment data:

  - List all the investments
  - Return lists filtered by town, status or spelling.